FRiMN/barbaros/README.md

 3. **Translate**:
    - Use the `--popup` command, or
    - Click the system tray icon
+   - In the translation window, press "Translate" button or `Ctrl+Return` shortcut to translate the text
 4. **Get Results**: The translation window will appear with your translated text

 ## How It Works